Tax Identification (ID) Number

 You must register your business for Minnesota sales and use tax if you make taxable retail sales in Minnesota or if you make purchases subject to use tax.

 Sellers located outside of Minnesota are also required to register for sales and use tax if they have nexus.
-Your business may have nexus if you, or a representative of your company, performs business in Minnesota.
+Your business may have nexus if you, or a representative of your company, does business in Minnesota.
 Even if your business does not have a physical presence in Minnesota, you may have an affiliated entity that creates nexus for your business.
 You have nexus if you:

 1) Have an office, retail store, or manufacturing plant; distribution center, warehouse, or sample room; or other place of business in Minnesota, either directly or by subsidiary; or own or lease property in MN, or